Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 They feed on the leaves and sometimes the flowers of these plants.
 They are types of moths in North Carolina that also tend to overwinter as adults.

-The Bidens Borer Moth is quite common in the Carolinas, although they may not be visible due to their size.
+The Bidens Borer Moth is quite common in the Carolinas, although its size may make it difficult to see.

 As their name suggests, they can be found around Bidens flowers, laying their eggs and feeding on the leaves and flowers.

-They are considered beneficial to the environment, as they provide food for various other species, including birds and some predatory insects.
+They are considered beneficial to the environment, providing food for various other species, including birds and some predatory insects.

 However, due to their small size, they can easily become overlooked in gardens and wooded areas.